 Most landlord versus tenant lawsuits occur in small claims court.
 Eviction cases, however, are usually heard in a higher court.
 Again, each state will have different laws regarding the exact procedures.

 State laws will also differ on how long a landlord has to reply to the lawsuit.
-In Alabama, a landlord has 14 days to respond, while in New York, a landlord only has to respond if he or she plans on countersuing the tenant.
+In Alabama, for example, a landlord has 14 days to respond.

 When to Sue a Landlord